 Couples Therapy Houston

-Each couple is unique, so I don't use one-size-fits-all methods for couples counseling.
-Instead, I blend strategies from a variety of different therapeutic methods, including cognitive behavioral therapy (CBT), interpersonal therapy, and an attachment-based therapeutic approach.
+Each couple is unique.
+This is why I don’t use a one-size-fits-all method for couples counseling.
+Instead, I blend strategies from a variety of different therapeutic methods, including Cognitive Behavioral Therapy (CBT), interpersonal therapy, and attachment-based approaches.
+If you’re wondering whether we might be a good fit, reach out and schedule a free consultation to learn more.

 What my Houston couples therapy services can help with